Alcohol & Anxiety – The Chicken or the egg?

 If you do suffer from anxiety and you also have an Alcohol Use Disorder (AUD) (read our blog on how to diagnose whether you have an AUD here) the best first place to start is by taking a break from alcohol.
 If you’re not ready to commit to sobriety just yet, why not commit to taking a period of time off, investing in yourself by doing the sober work (download our guide on How to Change your relationship to Alcohol Right Now here) and sign up to our 8-week Online Sobriety Course Thrivalist here – Past students are telling us that the course and their sobriety has been a game changer in relation to reducing and even eradicating anxiety.

 Why not try it out for yourself and see whether your anxiety is being aggravated by your alcohol consumption?
-Our next course Starts 2 Sep.
+You can join our programs anytime.